Employees well-being is essential for better results. The change comes from within!

 About the Author: Marcin Siech

-Being in well-known companies he not only observed dynamic changes on the market, with emphasis on telecommunications, mobile or automotive industry, but was also an active participant of it.
+He joined the company in 2005.
+Given many years of experience on the market, he could not only observe its dynamic development, with emphasis on the telecommunications, mobile or automotive industry but also was an active participant in it.

-He has the MBA (Towson University) diploma and he’s a graduate of the University of Technology in the field of computer science.
+Marcin holds an MBA (Towson University) diploma and is a graduate of the Politechnika Łódzka in the field of Information Technology.

 Want to talk?
 Go ahead!